Darrow8/audioloom/server/README.md

 If there is no proceeding dialogue, then the music will start at t=0

 If the music file is still running when another one is scheduled to start, then it will be cut short.

+# VPC Commands

+SSH into the VPC:
+`ssh root@164.90.153.167`
+`ssh manager@164.90.153.167`

+To run commands in docker container:
+`docker exec -it manager-server-1 /bin/sh`

+To get logs from docker container:
+`docker logs manager-server-1 -f`